MarioSpasov/geowealth-task/README.md

-# Pycom Frontend Take-home Exercise
+# Geowealth Frontend Take-home Exercise

 Hi there!
 Here is a coding exercise to help us assess your technical skills.
 We recommend you focus on the core requirements first, then work on any